Ramblurr/ansible-role-traefik-redis-service/README.md

 See the test file at [./molecule/default/converge.yml][1] for an example of how to use it.

+You'll need to add your own redis connection vars, see [defaults/main.yml][3].

 That test file produces an equivelent configuration in redis of:

 ```